-Dry cleaning allows the removal of substrate surface contaminations in vacuum with different methods.
+Dry-cleaning allows the removal of substrate surface contaminations in vacuum with different methods.
 These methods can be applied successively to optimize the cleaning results.

-where contaminants are removed from a substrate using ultra high vacuum.
+Vacuum desorption is, where contaminants are removed from a substrate using ultra high vacuum.

-High ion-energy bombardment
+High ion energy bombardment

-introduced by a RF electrode or ion beam source physically remove the first nanometers of the substrate material e.g. native oxide on a silicon wafer.
+High ion energy bombardmentintroduced by a RF electrode or ion beam source physically remove the first nanometers of the substrate material e.g. native oxide on a silicon wafer.